astronomer/docs/astro/install-aws.md

 ## Step 5: Create a Deployment

-When Astronomer confirms that your Astro Cluster has been created, you are ready to create a Deployment and start deploying DAGs.
+When Astronomer confirms that your Astro cluster has been created, you are ready to create a Deployment and start deploying DAGs.
 Log in to [the Cloud UI](https://cloud.astronomer.io) again and [create a new Deployment](create-deployment.md).
-If the installation is successful, your new Astro Cluster is listed as an option below the **Cluster** menu:
+If the installation is successful, your new Astro cluster is listed as an option below the **Cluster** menu:

 <div class="text--center">
   <img src="/img/docs/create-new-deployment-select-cluster.png" alt="Cloud UI New Deployment screen" />